What Is The Lcm For 4 And 10

 This formula provides a direct method for calculating the LCM if the GCD is known.
 The GCD can be found using methods like the Euclidean algorithm, which involves repeatedly dividing the larger number by the smaller number until the remainder is zero.
 The last non-zero remainder is the GCD.

 The scientific foundation of LCM lies in the principles of divisibility and prime factorization.
-Every integer can be expressed as a unique product of prime numbers.
+Because of that, every integer can be expressed as a unique product of prime numbers.
 Understanding prime factorization allows for a systematic approach to finding both the GCD and LCM of a set of numbers.

 History and Evolution